Father: Four dollars? What do you need three dollars for?

 Maxwell Smart: How about a Boy Scout with rabies?

 - A subtle one turns up in Brazil.
-Every time the car Lowry gets out from the motor pool (that is destroyed by vandals) gets mentioned, the exact details become blurred, starting as a Personal Transporter, then Personnel transporter, then finally a whole fleet of personnel transporters that are unaccounted for.
+Every time the car Lowry gets out from the motor pool (that is destroyed by vandals) gets mentioned, the exact details become blurred, starting as a Personal transporter, then Personnel transporter, a Personnel carrier, then finally a whole convoy of personnel carriers that are unaccounted for.

 - In The Three Musketeers (1973) Porthos employs Inflationary Dialogue when he ransacks his enemy's purse after his hat gets ruined in a fight:

 Porthos: God's blood!!
 Look at that...!
 Ruined by you and your, your street-corner ruffians!
 By God, you'll pay for it! (rifles the purse of a fallen Guardsman) Ten pistoles it cost me! (reconsiders on seeing the contents of the purse) No — twenty!
 Twenty pistoles!
 And twenty more, as a fine to teach you manners!
 Hah!

-- In Monty Python and the Holy Grail, King Arthur has a bad habit of skipping from three to five.
+- In Monty Python and the Holy Grail, King Arthur has a bad habit of saying "five" when he means "three".